Is Medellín Safe for Tourists in 2026?

 Medellín’s Murder Rate vs. U.S. Cities: The Numbers Tell a Different Story

-Does crime still exist in Medellín?
-Of course it does.
+Crime still exists in Medellín.
 It exists in Chicago, Miami, and Los Angeles too.
-The question is never “is there zero crime?”
-The question is “what are the actual risks to a tourist who behaves sensibly?”
-In Medellín, that answer is manageable.
+The question was never whether crime exists.
+The question is what the actual risks are to a tourist who keeps their wits about them.
+In Medellín, the honest answer is: manageable.

 El Poblado and Laureles: Where to Stay

-For tourists, the relevant neighborhoods are El Poblado and Laureles.
-Both are well-policed, heavily touristed, and home to the vast majority of hotels, restaurants, bars, and international businesses that cater to foreign visitors.
+For tourists, the two neighborhoods that matter are El Poblado and Laureles.
+Both are well-policed, heavily visited, and where you’ll find the hotels, restaurants, bars, and businesses built around foreign visitors.

 Stay in these neighborhoods.
-Use Uber to get around at night.
+Use Uber at night.
 Keep your wits about you.
-You will almost certainly have zero security incidents.
+Tourists who do this have very few problems here.

 The Real Risks in Medellín, And How to Avoid Them